-The Extreme Q desktop vaporizer is made by the Canadian company Arizer which is the same company that made the Air, and the Solo.
+The Extreme Q desktop vaporizer is made by the Canadian company Arizer which is the same company that makes the Air, Air 2, Solo, Solo 2 and the new ArGo vaporizer.
 Arizer is known for releasing high quality, reliable products at very competitive price points.
 They have been a favorite among the vaporizer community for years.

 This Extreme Q Vaporizer Review will walk you through the basic features, talk about the different options available and also compare it to some of the other popular desktop vaporizers.
 You can also check out the Extreme Q Review video above to see my step by step tutorial on how to use the Extreme-Q desktop vaporizer and also watch a quick demo session.